 - Where: Nellikulangara Bhagavathy temple, Nemmara, Palakkad district, Kerala.

 Mopin is the harvest festival of the hospitable Galo tribe, focused on the worship of goddess Mopin.
 It's celebrated to drive away evil spirits, and for acquiring prosperity and wealth.
 An indigenous folk dance called Popir, performed by young women, is a highlight of the festival.
 Traditional rice wine (apong), prepared by Galo women, is also served.

-- Where: East Siang and West Siang districts of Arunachal Pradesh.
+- Where: East Siang and West Siang districts of Arunachal Pradesh in North East India.
 Festivities take place on a grand scale at Mopin Ground, Naharlagun, near capital city Itanagar.

 Baisakhi is a harvest festival, a Punjabi new year festival, and commemoration of the founding of the Khalsa (Sikh religion brotherhood) all rolled into one occasion.
 It's celebrated with a great deal of feasting, bhangra dancing, folk music, and fairs.
 Major celebrations are organized at the Golden Temple in Amritsar, and it becomes carnival-like outside.
 There's also a street procession.

 One of the most important festivals in Rajasthan, Gangaur is all about honoring the goddess Gauri.
 A manifestation of Parvati (Lord Shiva's wife), she represents purity and austerity.
 This festival is predominantly for women.
 Colorful processions of bejeweled images of the goddess Gauri wind their way all over cities and villages, accompanied by local bands.